How to get around Berlin sustainably

 No matter what time it is, there's always a way to get around Berlin.
 The public transportation system is one of the best in the world and will zip you through the city at any hour of the day.
-This is what makes it easy for freelancers hopping from company to coworking space, employees commuting to the hottest (but sometimes out-of-the-way) startups, and founders looking to recruit from all corners of the city.
+This makes it easy for freelancers hopping from company to coworking space, employees commuting to the hottest (but sometimes out-of-the-way) startups, and founders looking to recruit from all corners of the city.

-Public transport vs. car use
+Public transport vs. car

 Given all of these options and good bike paths in most parts of the city, most Berliners don't own a car, and most visitors don't need one.
 But for trips away from the city centre, a set of wheels can be very handy and, apart from the traditional car rental companies, there are now several ride-sharing platforms available as well as various sharing options for bikes and scooters.

 Are you in the mobility business and developing new solutions for future transport?
 Berlin Partner helps create networks and develop projects in transport, mobility and logistics in the capital region.
 Reach out or check for upcoming events!

 Already ranked 3rd globally for sustainability in 2017 by Arcadis, Berlin is paving the way for a new balance between cars, bicycles, public transport, and pedestrians with its Mobility Act.
 The main goal is to create a liveable city and improve the mobility infrastructure in order to ensure all road users will be able to travel safely.
 The act aims to improve the efficiency of the transport system as a whole and supports the goal of the Berlin Senate to make car traffic in Berlin climate-neutral by 2050.

 “Berlin plans to become safer, more mobile, and more climate-friendly.
 In a growing metropolis like Berlin, this can only succeed if the strengths of all forms of mobility - bus, rail, bicycle, car, pedestrian traffic - are taken into consideration” - Senate Department.